The world doesn’t need more football players but it could really use more climate activists.

 I can take you through my whole schedule [laughs].

 Because of the school I went to in India, it was founded by a spiritual guru.
 I learned yoga when I was 7 and I’ve been doing it ever since.
 So I would wake up at like 6:30 or 7am, do my yoga for at least a half an hour, then I’d have breakfast.
 My first training session would start at 8am.
 It would go from 8 to 9:30am.
-10 am was when class started.
+10am was when classes started.
 10-12:30pm, was my first session of class.
 12:30pm to 1:30pm was lunch.
 1:30 to 4pm was my second session of class.
-Usually I would have time to come back (home) to do some of my work or PT.
+Usually I would have time to come back (to the dorms) to do some of my work or PT.
 My club training was from 6 until 7:30pm, but if it was outside, I would get back until maybe around 8pm.
 I’d cook and eat at around 9 - at least.
 Eat, do work, then sleep.

 In the morning, individual training would be where you basically work on technique, work in small groups, like passing and dribbling.
 Team training in the evening would be with a group of 20 or 25 people and you are doing match situations.